carmenere/easy-rust/packages-and-crates/packages-and-crates.md

     - the `Cargo.toml` file of the package itself is **always included**, it does not need to be listed in include;
     - **if** a `license-file` is **specified**, it is **always included**;
 - `resolver` sets the **dependency resolver** to use;
-- The repository field should be a URL to the source repository for your package:
+- `repository` field should be a URL to the source repository for your package:
   - example: `repository = "https://github.com/rust-lang/cargo"`;
 - `license` specifies the **name of the software license** that the package is released under and the **name** must be in a **SPDX license expressions**:
   - example: `license = "MIT OR Apache-2.0"`